[MBlogo Animation] Mark Boyd's History [MBlogo Animation]

 Jobs

 I joined the work-force in 1975 as a busboy at Eglin Officers Open Mess in Florida.
 I became a waiter at Sandestin Resort near Destin, FL.
 I continued in the food service for a total of 12 years & worked at The Sound and Holiday Inn in Ft.
 Walton Beach before moving to Fresno, CA. The first job I got in Fresno was at the county hospital (still in food service).
-Then I went back to gourmet restaraunt work at the Wee Capri.
+Then I went back to gourmet restaurant work at the Wee Capri.
 The last job I held in Fresno was as a hotel clerk/night auditor at the Travelers Inn.
-I got tired of all the unskilled labor jobs & decided to do something different.
-I joined the Navy.
-I knew that I would finish whatever school they sent me to.
-One just doesn't skip military classes :) This also resulted in quite a cut in pay :(

 Navy

-The Navy trained me as an Electronics Technician specializing in maintaining and repairing satellite communication computer systems and tranceivers (NAVMACS, DAMA, WSC-3, etc...), the main-frame shipboard computer system (SNAP II) and it's terminals and peripherals, and personal computers.
-Actually, ET's fixed anything remotely involving electronics.
+The Navy trained me as an Electronics Technician specializing in maintaining and repairing satellite communication computer systems and tranceivers (NAVMACS, DAMA, WSC-3, etc...), the main-frame shipboard computer system (SNAP II) and its terminals and peripherals, and personal computers.
+Actually, ETs fixed anything remotely involving electronics.

-My first ship was the command ship in the Arabian Sea (aka Persian Gulf), the USS LaSalle (AGF-3).
-The LaSalle is known as "The Great White Ghost of the Arabian Coast" because she is the only white USN ship.
-It's painted white to help reflect the heat.
-Even though it's homeported in Philadelphia I don't think it's been there in a decade or two.
 I reported on board during the Iran-Iraq conflict, just a couple of weeks after Iraq attacked the USS Stark.
-We were involved in capturing an Iranian ship that was laying mines directly in the LaSalle's area of operation.
-Their crew, living and dead, were brought onboard and held as "detainees."
-The LaSalle was in the international news quite a lot while I was on board.
+We were involved in capturing an Iranian ship, Iran AJR, that was laying mines directly in the LaSalle’s area of operation.
+Their crew, living and dead, were brought onboard and held as “detainees.”
+The LaSalle was in the international news quite a lot while I was on board, though the US news agencies didn’t cover much.
+My best source for news were the rows of teletypes in the hotels in Manama, Bahrain.

 Post Navy